Skip to main content

 The Verdict

 Uzuki earns its Michelin Plate and Pearl Recommended status on the strength of a genuinely specific offer: handmade soba in a Greenpoint warehouse, served in ceramics the chef threw himself.
-At $$$$ pricing, this is a commitment — but if buckwheat noodles made with craft and intention are what you are after in New York City, few rooms deliver this level of focus.
+At $$$$ pricing, this is a commitment; but if buckwheat noodles made with craft and intention are what you are after in New York City, few rooms deliver this level of focus.
 Book it, but go in knowing the price point is steep and the experience rewards curiosity over speed.

 Portrait

 There is a particular kind of restaurant that only works because one person decided to go very deep on a single thing.
 Uzuki is that restaurant.
-Chef Shuichi Kotani, originally from Japan's Hyōgo Prefecture, has built his operation around buckwheat: the sourcing, the milling, the hand-cutting, the teaching, and even the vessels the food arrives in.
+Chef Shuichi Kotani, originally from Japan's Hyōgo Prefecture, has built his operation around buckwheat: the sourcing, the milling, the hand-cutting, the teaching, even the vessels the food arrives in.
 When a bowl of cold soba lands at your table, the ceramic it sits in was made in the same building.
 That coherence is unusual at any price point.

 The space itself sets expectations clearly.
-This is an industrial corner of Greenpoint — factory windows, skylights, a warehouse footprint.
+This is an industrial corner of Greenpoint; factory windows, skylights, a warehouse footprint.
 It is not a hushed dining room dressed to signal luxury.
 If you are coming for ambient atmosphere and polished service choreography, consider odo or Noda instead.
-Uzuki's setting is functional, even austere, and it fits the ethos: the food and the craft are the point, not the room.
+Uzuki's setting is functional, even austere, it fits the ethos: the food and the craft are the point, not the room.

 The pottery and soba-making classes Kotani offers in the same warehouse space add a layer of context that is worth knowing about.
-They are not a footnote , they reveal the operating logic of Uzuki.
+They are not a footnote, they reveal the operating logic of Uzuki.
 This is not a restaurant that happens to have an interesting chef backstory.
 It is a craft practice that happens to serve dinner.
-For food-focused travelers who have eaten at soba specialists in Japan , or who have explored the work being done at places like Myojaku or Azabu Kadowaki in Tokyo , Uzuki will feel like a coherent continuation of that interest rather than a novelty.
+For food-focused travelers who have eaten at soba specialists in Japan, or who have explored the work being done at places like Myojaku or Azabu Kadowaki in Tokyo, Uzuki will feel like a coherent continuation of that interest rather than a novelty.
 For diners new to soba as a serious culinary form, it is a strong entry point precisely because the format is legible and the kitchen does not over-complicate the presentation.

-Address: 95 Guernsey St, Brooklyn, NY 11222.
-Booking difficulty is rated Hard , reserve well in advance.
+For the explorer-type diner who wants to understand what a single Japanese ingredient can do across an entire kitchen operation, Uzuki justifies the trip to Greenpoint and the $$$$ spend.
+For the diner primarily after a grand night out in a dressed room, the price-to-atmosphere ratio will feel off.
+That distinction is the decision.
+Booking difficulty is rated Hard, reserve well in advance.
 Hours and booking method are not confirmed in our current data; contact the restaurant directly.
 The kitchen offers a fully gluten-free menu, which is notable at this price tier.
 Soba and pottery classes are available in the same warehouse space for those who want more than a meal.

 FAQ